 We compare Private Sector Bank (E.g ICICI, HDFC, Citibank etc.) with Public Sector Bank (E.g. SBI, PNB etc.) to understand their loan policies.

 This fees is charged to analyse, evaluate and do the paperwork for your loan processing.
 Even though the bank is selling you the product, they don’t take this cost on them.

-| There are two methods of charging this fees.
-One is a lump sum amount based on the amount of loan (e.g. INR 5000 for loans upto 20 lakhs)
+Method 1: Lump sum amount based on the amount of loan (e.g. INR 5000 for loans upto 20 lakhs)

-|On the other hand, public sector banks are NOT aggressive in entertaining DSAs and hence have their processing fees generally low and starts from 0.25% or a fixed amount.
+They are NOT aggressive in entertaining DSAs and hence have their processing fees generally low and starts from 0.25% or a fixed amount.

 Better management and faster processing times than their counterparts.
 Their DSA’s have strict sales target every month and hence move faster to reach sales goals.

 They keep same policies for all loan customers and decreased rate is effective for existing customers also almost immediately.

 Read the terms and conditions carefully, they DO NOT allow you to prepay the loan without the prepayment charges.
 Obviously, they are loosing interest money if they allow you to prepay.

 So, to mitigate the loss, they generally charge you 2% of the OUTSTANDING loan.

 Yes, I said OUTSTANDING. i.e. if you have an outstanding loan of 10 lakhs and you are making a pre- payment of 2 lakhs, you need to pay them 2% of 8 lakhs as pre-payment charges.

 Public sector banks do NOT charge you a penny to prepay (read their terms and conditions).
 So, they score a plus point for me here.

-Normally, they put up a clause that you cannot pre-pay ANY amount before completing 180 day (6 months) of your loan.
+Normally, they add a clause that you cannot pre-pay ANY amount before completing 180 day (6 months) of your loan.
 Clever…because the EMI’s are designed in a way that the interest portion is maximum at initial stages of loan, this helps the bank earn maximum interest before you actually make any pre-payment.

 Good news: They do NOT have any such clause.
 You can start pre-paying from day 2 of loan itself.

 At-least I do not know of any bank which has a minimum period clause in this space.
 Another big plus towards public sector banks.

 They are too concerned about pre-payments as it is a loss of income.
 Generally, you cannot pre-pay more than 25% of outstanding loan in a single year. i.e. if you have taken a loan of 10 lakhs, you cannot pre-pay more than 2.5 lakhs in a single year.

 This is helpful if you have got some lump sum amount from some other source of income and want to reduce your loan.

 Got the loan, but don’t come to branch.
 If you do, you will be charged for any transaction you do at their branch.
 Most of the private sector banks charge an amount of Rs.
-100 plus service tax for entertaining you at their branch after certain number of visits.
+100 plus tax for entertaining you at their branch after certain number of visits.

 They want you to use their ATM’s and online banking to transact.
 Off course, it saves their operations cost.

 No such policy here again.
 Visit them any number of times and they will be able to help you.

 After all, a loan is a product that the bank is selling to its customer i.e. you.
-They need to make profit out of it else, it does not make any sense to do business for them!
+They need to make profit out of it else, it does not make any sense to do business for them.